tomwhite007/weather-app/README.md

 ## About

-Assumption: midday forecasts (from three hour forecasts array) is best to describe the day's weather.
+Assumption: midday forecasts (from three hour forecasts array) are best to describe the day's weather.
 This is because requirements use singular form to show forecast for the day.

 Features: